The Resident Evil Movies You Need to See Before the Netflix Series

 Resident Evil 2: Apocalypse (2004)

-A direct continuation of Resident Evil (2002), this film continues Alice’s story.
+A direct sequel to Resident Evil (2002), this film continues Alice’s story.
 This time, the virus has spread throughout Raccoon City and it’s up to her and Jill to escape the quarantined city before it is blown up.

-The problem is that they are pursued by Nmesis, a terrifying genetically engineered creature.
+The problem is that they are pursued by Nemesis, a terrifying genetically modified creature.

 The film can be rented, or purchased, through digital platforms.